vm-wylbur/ntt/docs/archive-extraction-plan.md

     FROM medium
   );

--- Check source_blobid populated for virtual media SELECT COUNT(*)
+-- Check source_blobid populated for extracted media SELECT COUNT(*)
 FROM medium
-WHERE medium_type = 'virtual'
+WHERE medium_type = 'extracted'
   AND source_blobid IS NULL;
 -- Should be 0